boettiger-lab/gym_fishing/examples/stable-baselines3/README.md

 The following are general descriptions of the files found here.

-sb_sac_cts.py: This trains an agent using SAC from stable_baselines3 to interact with fishing-v1 i.e. the continous action space fishing environment.
-The hyperparameters used here are from a round of tuning on optuna, so you should observe something like a bang-bang policy.
+sb3_sac.py: This trains an agent using SAC from stable_baselines3 to interact with fishing-v1 i.e. the continous action space fishing environment.
+The hyperparameters here are not leading to consistent near-optimal performance just yeat.

 tuning_sb3_sac.py: This is the script to run to perform a round of tuning.